Bonin Islands: 19th century

-Two years later the Oriental Translation Fund of Great Britain and Ireland published a posthumous, abridged publication of Titsingh's French translation of Sankoku Tsūran Zusetsu.
+Two years later, the Oriental Translation Fund of Great Britain and Ireland published a posthumous, abridged publication of Titsingh's French translation of Sankoku Tsūran Zusetsu.

-Further settlers arrived in 1846, aboard the whaling ship Howard.
+Further settlers arrived in 1846 aboard the whaling ship Howard.
 They established themselves initially in South Island.
-(One of them, a woman from the Caroline Islands named Hypa, died in 1897 age about 112, after being baptized on her deathbed.)
+One of them, a woman from the Caroline Islands named Hypa, died in 1897 at the age of about 112, after being baptized on her deathbed.

-Commodore Matthew C. Perry of the United States Navy visited the islands in 1853 and bought property at Port Lloyd from Savory for $50.
-The US "Colony of Peel Island" (Chichijima) was created and Savory was appointed governor.
+Commodore Matthew C. Perry of the United States Navy visited the islands in 1853 and bought a property at Port Lloyd from Savory for $50.
+The US "Colony of Peel Island" (Chichijima) was created, and Savory was appointed governor.

 In January 1862 (Bunkyū 1), the Tokugawa shogunate of Japan claimed the islands in a short-lived colonial enterprise.
-The shogunal steamboat Kanrin Maru was dispatched to the islands with a crew of cartographers, physicians and prominent bureaucrats.
+The shogunal steamboat Kanrin Maru was dispatched to the islands with a crew of cartographers, physicians, and prominent bureaucrats.
 The islands were officially renamed Ogasawara, referring to the legendary Japanese discoverer from the late 16th century.
 This tentative colonization, however, did not last for long.
-In summer 1863, under foreign pressure, the shogunate ordered the evacuation of the islands.
+In the summer of 1863, under foreign pressure, the shogunate ordered the evacuation of the islands.

-In 1875 the Japanese Meiji government reclaimed the islands.
-The Japanese names of each island were resolved and 38 settlers from Hachijojima were sent the following year.
-In 1876 the islands were put under the direct control of the Home Ministry.
-Further foreign settlement was banned, and the government assisted settlers who wished to relocate there from mainland Japan.
-The islands' forests were also cut down for sugar cane production.
-Colonists largely segregated themselves in two different villages, one for the Americans and the other for the Japanese.
-Islanders of European and US ancestry were eventually granted Japanese nationality in 1882.
+In 1875, the Japanese Meiji government reclaimed the islands.
+The Japanese names of each island were resolved, and 38 settlers from Hachijojima were sent the following year.
+In 1876, the islands were put under the direct control of the Home Ministry.
+Further, foreign settlements were banned, and the government assisted settlers who wished to relocate from mainland Japan.
+The islands' forests were also reduced to use the land for sugar cane production.
+Colonists largely segregated themselves in two different villages, one for the Bonin Islanders and the other for the Japanese.
+Bonin Islanders were eventually granted Japanese nationality in 1882.
 Jack London visited the islands in 1893 and published an account of his sojourn.